Cruelty charge laid over distressing cat abuse video

 Yesterday, the RSPCA confirmed investigators had tracked down the man allegedly responsible.

-He was charged with one count of animal cruelty and is expected to face Ipswich Magistrates Court next week.
+A 19-year-old Ipswich man was charged with one count of animal cruelty and is expected to face Ipswich Magistrates Court on Tuesday, April 10.

+The RSPCA thanked the media and the general public for their assistance.

 In Queensland, animal cruelty charges carry a maximum penalty of three years' imprisonment or a $220,000 fine.